 Every year since 1769, the Royal Academy Summer Exhibition has provided an important platform for emerging and established artists.
 Displaying paintings, photography, architecture, film and everything in-between, this is the biggest open-submission contemporary exhibition in the world.
 A must-see for all of the capital’s creatives and the highlight gallery event of the London season.

 Founded more than three hundred years ago by Queen Anne, Ascot is among the most iconic London season events.
 Of the 300,000 who make this annual pilgrimage, many come to worship (and criticise) the exotic millinery as well as to stake their bets on the world’s finest thoroughbreds.
-Royal Ascot runs a Group One race every day of the week as well as the prestigious Gold Cup, taking place this year on Thursday 18th June.

-An annual highlight of the international tennis calendar, little epitomizes the British summer like Wimbledon’s top-class play, manicured lawns and occasional downpours – best enjoyed with a serving of strawberries and cream.
+An annual highlight of the international tennis calendar, little epitomises the British summer like Wimbledon’s top-class play, manicured lawns and occasional downpours – best enjoyed with a serving of strawberries and cream.
 A social occasion as well as a sporting one, eyes are drawn to the Royal Box and the baseline in equal measure.

 With the gents wearing as many stripes as they can make clash, this undisputed king of regattas is a spectacle in more ways than one.
 The most enviable viewing platform for Henley Royal Regatta’s two hundred races is the Stewards’ Enclosure.
 Here, dresses above the knee are a strict no-no. Still, with membership requiring formal proposal by an existing member, hemlines are the least of your problems.

-Originally taking place in London’s pleasure gardens, these “promenade concerts” got their name because audiences were allowed to stroll (as well as eat, drink and smoke) as the orchestra played.
+Originally taking place in London’s pleasure gardens, these 'promenade concerts' got their name because audiences were allowed to stroll (as well as eat, drink and smoke) as the orchestra played.
 While the programme has expanded considerably since the 19th century to feature more than seventy concerts over eight weeks, the BBC Proms have retained their informal character, with many audience members still choosing to promenade in the Royal Albert Hall arena.

 Set within 16,500 acres of lush West Sussex greenery on Viscount Cowdray’s vast estate, polo has been played at Cowdray Park Polo Club since 1910.
 Save perhaps for the Argentine Open, the Gold Cup is the sport’s most coveted prize.
 Previous years have been fraught with tension and the tournament’s high-goal target always produces a hot contest.

 It is fashionable to forsake the crowds at Royal Ascot in favour of this West Sussex meeting, but the dates are far enough apart for the finest fillies to compete at both.
-With its six-furlong straight run and host to the esteemed Stewards’ Cup, “Glorious” Goodwood is certainly deserving of its title.
+With its six-furlong straight run and host to the esteemed Stewards’ Cup, 'Glorious' Goodwood is certainly deserving of its title.